Tritlo/minimal-ghcide-bug/README.md

 ==================

 Building with `cabal run test` triggers the expected type error when compiling Test.hs.
-When run with `ghcide version: 0.2.0 (GHC: 8.10.1)` however, it wil l fail with an error saying that the interface for `PluginTyCon` cannot be found:
+When run with `ghcide version: 0.2.0 (GHC: 8.10.1)` however, it will fail with an error saying that the interface for `PluginTyCon` cannot be found:

 ```console
   • Can't find interface-file declaration for type constructor or class PluginTyCon